 In June 2014, the Scottish Government outlined its initial response to the final report from the Commission for Developing Scotland's Young Workforce led by Sir Ian Wood.

 You can read the statement to Parliament made in June 2014 here.
-Details of the funding package announced at that time are here.

 In November 2014, the Cabinet Secretary for Fair Work, Skills and Training Roseanna Cunningham took on lead responsibility for Developing the Young Workforce.
 In December 2014, the Scottish Government published Developing the Young Workforce - Scotland's Youth Employment Strategy, which contained our implementation plans jointly agreed with local government.
 Details of funding to Local Government for 2014/15 is available as a news release and 2015/16 as a summary table.
 In September 2015 we published Guidance for School/Employer Partnerships, alongside the new Career Education Standard (3-18) and Work Placements Standard, in line with the implementation plan.
 These and other relevant publications and links are available under ‘Resources’.